Types of epidemiologists and salary comparison

 Although not required, some may choose to complete a doctorate in pharmacy for this field in addition to a master’s degree in public health.

 This type of role requires a knowledge of clinical medicine.
 Medical epidemiologists can earn a medical degree to practice medicine, such as a Doctor of Medicine (MD).
-This is different from other types of epidemiologists as an MD is usually not required.
-In fact, many choose to become epidemiologists because they have an interest in medicine but choose not to practice.
-Most medical epidemiologists, however, have practice experience.
+This is different from other types of epidemiologists, as an MD is usually not required.
+In fact, some choose to become epidemiologists because they have an interest in medicine but choose not to practice.
+Many medical epidemiologists, however, have practice experience.

 Within this specialty, these types of epidemiologists can become a medical generalist or specialize even further within an area of medicine.
 For example, some medical epidemiologists are viral epidemiologists.
 They study the conditions that could lead to a viral epidemic and plan intervention strategies for populations at risk.